 Sewer Camera Inspection via CCTV Survey for Environmental Investigations

-A sewer camera inspection is the use of special equipment that advances within a subsurface pipe in order to gather video or visual data in real-time.
+A sewer camera inspection is the use of special equipment that advances within a subsurface pipe in order to gather video or visual data in real time.
 Sometimes, a sewer camera inspection becomes part of the environmental assessment process in order to discover subsurface contamination points.
 To illustrate, plumbing technicians perform sewer pipe video services using CCTV survey technology.
-And this helps obtain an accurate understanding of the conditions of sewer pipes and laterals.
+This helps obtain an accurate understanding of the conditions of sewer pipes and laterals.
 First introduced in the 1960s, this technology has advanced incredibly.
 In fact, modern technologies, such as high-resolution zooming capabilities and wireless signal transmission are helping geophysicists produce better environmental data.
-And in addition to the traditional visual cameras, the use of infrared, sonar, ultrasonic sensors, and laser scanning techniques are now available.
-Updated May 19, 2020.
+In addition to the traditional visual cameras, the use of infrared, sonar, ultrasonic sensors, and laser scanning techniques are now available.
+Updated April 11, 2024.

 Sewer Camera Inspection of Public Sewers